AdobeDocs/experience-manager-65-lts.en/help/sites-authoring/author.md

 When ready, the AEM site's content is published to the **publish environment**.
 Here the website's pages are made available to the intended audience in accordance with the look-and-feel of the designed interface.

 Usually, the publish environment is located inside the demilitarized zone; in other words, available to the internet, but no longer under the full protection of the internal network.

-When the AEM site is a [community site](/help/communities/overview.md), or includes [Communities components](/help/communities/author-communities.md), signed-in site visitors (members) may interact with Communities features.
-For example, they may post to a forum, post a comment, or follow other members.
-Members may be granted permission to perform activities normally limited to the author environment, such as create new pages (community groups), blog articles, and moderate other members' posts.

 >[!NOTE]
 >